-TIS addresses some of the city's requirements but does not provide an adequate basis to evaluate impacts of the proposed development.
-Key deficiencies include a failure to provide for the extension of Dubarko Road to connect with US 26 as specified in the
+TIS addresses most of the city's requirements and provides information useful in assessing many impacts of the proposed development.
+A key issue with the development proposal is a failure to provide for the extension of Dubarko Road to connect with US 26 as specified in the TSP.
+Another conflict with the TSP is a proposal to construct a new north-south collector beginning at the proposed easterly terminus of Dubarko Road within the proposed subdivision.